-"married individuals" or a "husband and wife" to adopt.
-However, this strategy adopted by states was rejected based on similar reasoning under Obergefell.
+Supreme Court denied certiorari for states attempting to appeal circuit court decisions invalidating prohibitions on gay marriage in a number of states, effectively legalizing gay marriage in those states and others in the same circuit, the tactic is no longer effective.
+Indeed, just a few days after the Court's denial, the Virginia Department of Social Services sent a bulletin to all offices stating that adoptions by same-sex couples should be permitted in light of the Court's decision.
+Similarly, Utah lifted its previous ban on adoption by both same sex couples and unmarried heterosexual couples shortly after the decision.
+In 2016, a Mississippi statute barring adoption "by couples of the same gender" was overturned.
+210 Previously, a state statute barred same-sex adoption by permitting only "married individuals" or a "husband and wife" to adopt.
+211 However, this strategy adopted by states was rejected based on similar reasoning under Obergefell.
 In Pavan v.
 Smith, the birth certificate of a child only included the names of "mothers" and "fathers."
 The Supreme Court found that Arkansas' refusal to include the names of both same-sex parents on their child's birth certificate was unconstitutional as it denied same-sex couples access to the benefits that states attach to marriage.
 The Supreme Court's decision in Obergefell has made the previous methods used by states to deny same-sex couples the privileges conferred upon heterosexual couples highly unlikely to continue.